 Many women with existing heart conditions may have already struggled with a particular dilemma for once in their life—that they should never get pregnant.
 However, this is actually just a terrible misconception.
-The truth of the matter is that it is possible for women with heart disease to successfully bear and deliver a child, especially if their condition is safely managed.
+The truth of the matter is that it is possible for women with heart disease to successfully bear and deliver a child, especially if their condition is safely managed by woman health services.
 Although certain evaluation is necessary to determine whether pregnancy is safe for people with heart diseases, it is truly rare that these individuals are put at too much risk during pregnancy.

 While pregnancy in the presence of a heart condition is possible, the risks involved may still depend on the nature and severity of the particular heart disease.
 First, it is important to know how the heart actually works during pregnancy.